SuperPowerPlumber/pi.js/README.md

 pijs.client.sendArray(String messageType, Object clientMsg);
 ```

 Each message (not confused with chat message) sended using `MPP.client.sendArray` is an object (`[{}]`) in which the parameter "m" is specified, which determines the type, and other parameters depending on the type of the message (ex. parameter "color").
-Seeing the type, the server understands what the person wanted to do.
+Seeing the type, the server understands what the person wanted to do./
+You can learn about message types and how to use them [here](https://github.com/aeiou879/mppdocumentation/blob/main/allmessages).